-CUC provides water service to the community which conforms to the U.S. Safe Drinking Water Act (SDWA).
-CUC has improved its water transmission and distribution systems throughout the recent years (i.e. new water mains, water tanks, booster stations, etc.).
+CUC provides water service to the community, conforming to the U.S. Safe Drinking Water Act (SDWA).
+CUC has improved its water transmission and distribution systems throughout recent years (i.e., new water mains, water tanks, booster stations, etc.).
 These improvements were made possible through local and federal funds from multiple U.S. Federal partners (OIA, USEPA, EDA).
-CUC continues to work with BECQ to improve its standards of operations and the quality of water supplied to the community.
-BECQ reports that there are 550 public and private permitted wells for drinking water, irrigation, monitoring, and exploration on Saipan, Tinian, and Rota.
+CUC continues to work with BECQ to improve its operations standards and the quality of water supplied to the community.
+BECQ reports 550 public and private permitted wells for drinking water, irrigation, monitoring, and exploration on Saipan, Tinian, and Rota.
 Of these, 342 groundwater well sources are used for drinking water with a permitted total of 16,587 gallons per minute or 995,220 gallons per hour production.

-The Commonwealth Utilities Corporation operates two waste water treatment plants (WWTP) on Saipan, the Agingan and the Sadog Tasi systems, for the southern and northern collection systems respectively.
-Similar to the water system, CUC has received local and federal funds from the CNMI and U.S. government to rehabilitate and repair existing wastewater infrastructure to include wastewater lift station and treatment plant rehabilitations.
-These improvements will assist CUC to comply fully with the National Pollutant Discharge Elimination System (NPDES) requirements.
+The Commonwealth Utilities Corporation operates two wastewater treatment plants (WWTP) on Saipan, the Agingan and the Sadog Tasi systems, respectively, for the southern and northern collection systems.
+Like the water system, CUC has received local and federal funds from the CNMI and U.S. government to rehabilitate and repair existing wastewater infrastructure, including wastewater lift station and treatment plant rehabilitation.
+These improvements will assist CUC in complying fully with the National Pollutant Discharge Elimination System (NPDES) requirements.

-There are no CUC operated wastewater treatment systems on Tinian, Rota, or on any of the inhabited Northern Islands.
-CUC cannot promote or advocate for a specific treatment process, but has encouraged the respective legislative representatives to support additional research into current needs and build-out options for wastewater management systems on these islands.
+There are no CUC-operated wastewater treatment systems on Tinian, Rota, or any inhabited Northern Islands.
+CUC cannot promote or advocate for a specific treatment process but has encouraged the respective legislative representatives to support additional research into current needs and build-out options for wastewater management systems on these islands.
 CUC has identified the need for updated studies and surveys to optimize systems operations and growth planning.
-In the next planning cycle, such data will be collected and shared to support comprehensive island-level growth discussions as area-specific plans are developed for each senatorial district and at precinct or other identified "special management area" levels.
+In the next planning cycle, such data will be collected and shared to support comprehensive island-level growth discussions as area-specific plans are developed for each senatorial district and at precinct- or other identified "special management area-" levels.